itsmearafik/veghub/README.md

 Stock Management: Implement an automatic stock reduction system when a user “purchases” a product (or mark it as reserved).

-AI Models: To provide analysis and recommendation capabilities.
+AI Models: To provide analysis and recommendation capabilities to increase sales and also keep users engaged by providing more them with more value.

+Customer Support: Implement a customer support feature to create a close feed loop back, so as to get user feedback as quick as possible and also address their issues in a timely and professional manner.

+File Structure:

+-VegHub
+    --veghub
+    --core
+    --conversation
+    --dashboard
+    --media
+        ---product_images
+    --products
+    --product_api